konturio/fibery-tools/docs/README.md

 This project contains small utilities for interacting with Fibery and Slack.
 The scripts live under `src/`.

 ## Modules
 - `align` – fixes missing task start times, branch names and resets disabled formula fields, including Estimate scaling intercept.
+When Fibery returns an unexpected response the script writes the body to stderr and exits.
 - `workflow` – generates Graphviz diagrams for active tasks and breaks circular dependencies.
 - `slack_standup` – posts current task status to Slack.
 - `slack_people` – sends a separate Slack message for each user with their tasks.